plum-umd/qif/oakland14/README.txt

 debian/debian and look in the ~/qif/oakland14 folder for more information.
 The root password is toor if you need it.
-The optional gnuplot package for generating the graphs in the paper is not installed keep the image smaller.
+The optional gnuplot package for generating the graphs in the paper is not installed to keep the image smaller.
 You can easily install it:

   > sudo apt-get install gnuplot